Get Into the spirit – Folkestone’s living Advent calendar

 Sue: “The Folkestone Townscape Heritage Initiative group sponsored us the first year, in 2015, and we wouldn’t have been able to do it otherwise.
 They liked the fact we used different places around the town.
 So then they wrote a little history plaque on each door that we used.
 This helped highlight Folkestone’s heritage to the audience.”

 Sadie: “What’s really lovely, 4 years on, as well as still surprising everyone, is that we’re working with new people each time.
-This year we’ve started workshops too.
-From October through November, there are different community workshops to help create new performances.
-We’ve got an animation project happening with the Rainbow Centre.
-Randolph Matthews is working at the Kent Refugee Action Network (KRAN) along with a visual artist who’s creating some art that’s going to be in the door space.”
+In 2019 we started workshops too.
+From October through November, there were different community workshops to help create new performances.
+We had an animation project with the Rainbow Centre.
+Randolph Matthews worked at the Kent Refugee Action Network (KRAN) along with a visual artist who created an artwork for the door space.”

 growing community links